-Role and Scope of Operations Management; Faculty Location; Layout Planning and Analysis, Production Planning and Control, Operations Process Analysis, Demand Forecasting for Operations, Determinants of Product mix, Production Scheduling, Work measurement, Time and Motion Study, Statistical Quality Control, Concepts in Logistics and Supply Chain Management, Total Quality Management and Service Operations Management.
-Role and Scope of Operations Research, Linear Programming; Sensitivity Analysis, Duality, Transportation Model; Inventory Control, Queueing Theory, Decision Theory, Markov Analysis, PERT / CPM.
+Role and Scope of Operations Management, Facility Location, Layout Planning and Analysis, Production Planning and Control, Operations Process Analysis, Demand Forecasting for Operations, Determinants of Product mix, Production Scheduling, Work measurement, Time and Motion Study, Concepts in Logistics and Supply Chain Management, Total Quality Management and Service Operations Management, Role and Scope of Operations Research, Linear Programming; Sensitivity Analysis, Duality, Transportation Model; Inventory Management, Queueing Theory, Decision Theory, Markov Analysis, PERT / CPM.

-Organizing and Staffing; Recruitment, Selection, Placement and Induction processes: – meaning, nature, methods, techniques -current practices; Performance Appraisal and Performance Management processes Human Resource Development- Training and Development Processes – meaning, nature, methods and techniques; Human Resource Information System; Human Resource Accounting and Auditing; ( current developments and practices in these area).
-Management of Industrial Relations: Trade Unions and Employers Associations; Discipline and Grievance Management; Participative Management, ILO and Industrial Relations.
+Organizing and Staffing; Recruitment, Selection, Placement and Induction processes, Performance Appraisal and Performance Management processes Human Resource Development- Training and Development Processes, Human Resource Information System; Human Resource Accounting and Auditing, Management of Industrial Relations: Trade Unions and Employers Associations; Discipline and Grievance Management; Participative Management, ILO and Industrial Relations.
 Organizational Behaviour- Personality; Individual and Group Decision making; Group Dynamics; Work motivation; Power and Politics; Organizational Culture; Conflict Management.